IBhbg/BuildTFTPServer/README.md

 ```

 ## Run:
-To run the server, use the following command in the terminal:
+To run the server cd to source file and use the following command in the terminal:
 ```
-java server TFTPPORT READ_From_Folder
+ java server

 ```

 ## Example:
 ```
-java server 4970 /home/t-rex/Skrivbord/
+Listening at port 4970 for new requests

 ```

-This will start the server on port 4970 and it will serve files from the /home/t-rex/Skrivbord/ directory.
+This will start the server on port 4970 and it will serve files from the directory.